 Five Years Ago: Healthy Banana Bran Muffins

-I've only ever used this meat marinade for grilling, but I suspect that if you let the meat marinade, you could pour the meat AND marinade into, say, an Instant Pot and quickly pressure cook until tender.
-Update: a couple of you have found this too salty even using low-sodium soy sauce.
+Marinade: I've only ever used this meat marinade for grilling, but I suspect that if you let the meat marinade, you could pour the meat AND marinade into, say, an Instant Pot and quickly pressure cook until tender.
+Saltiness: a couple of you have found this too salty even using low-sodium soy sauce.
 I made it again the other night using half soy sauce (still low-sodium) and half pineapple juice and it was just as yummy - so keep that in mind if you are worried about saltiness.

-I've only ever used this meat marinade for grilling, but I suspect that if you let the meat marinade, you could pour the meat AND marinade into, say, an Instant Pot and quickly pressure cook until tender.
+Marinade: I've only ever used this meat marinade for grilling, but I suspect that if you let the meat marinade, you could pour the meat AND marinade into, say, an Instant Pot and quickly pressure cook until tender.

-Update: a couple of you have found this too salty even using low-sodium soy sauce.
+Saltiness: a couple of you have found this too salty even using low-sodium soy sauce.
 I made it again the other night using half soy sauce (still low-sodium) and half pineapple juice and it was just as yummy - so keep that in mind if you are worried about saltiness.